fhcosta/100swift/README.md

 # 100swift
-100 Swift Challenge by Hacking with Swift (Paul Hudson).
+100 Days Swift Challenge by Hacking with Swift (Paul Hudson).
 More info: https://www.hackingwithswift.com/100

 Let's start a new method that can help to learn Swift.
 This is a repository with codes created in each day of learning.